openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

    integer type
    bigint

-The shift expression type is the promoted type of the left-hand operand.
+The shift expression type is the promoted type of the left-hand-side operand.

-If the left-hand operand is of the promoted type ``int``, then only five lowest-order bits of the right-hand operand specify the shift distance (as if using a bitwise logical AND operator '``&``' with the mask value *0x1f* or *0b11111* on the right-hand operand).
+If the left-hand-side operand is of the promoted type ``int``, then only five lowest-order bits of the right-hand-side operand specify the shift distance (as if using a bitwise logical AND operator '``&``' with the mask value *0x1f* or *0b11111* on the right-hand-side operand).
 Thus, it is always within the inclusive range of *0* through *31*.

-If the left-hand operand is of the promoted type ``long``, then only six lowest-order bits of the right-hand operand specify the shift distance (as if using a bitwise logical AND operator '``&``' with the mask value *0x3f* or *0b111111* the right-hand operand).
+If the left-hand-side operand is of the promoted type ``long``, then only six lowest-order bits of the right-hand-side operand specify the shift distance (as if using a bitwise logical AND operator '``&``' with the mask value *0x3f* or *0b111111* the right-hand-side operand).
 Thus, it is always within the inclusive range of *0* through *63*.

-Shift operations are performed on the two’s-complement integer representation of the value of the left-hand operand at runtime.
+Shift operations are performed on the two’s-complement integer representation of the value of the left-hand-side operand at runtime.

 The value of *n* ``<<`` *s* is *n* left-shifted by *s* bit positions.
 It is equivalent to multiplication by two to the power *s* even in case of an